Door-opening Configuration

 Mifare Card

-The door phone can encrypt Mifare cards for greater security.
+The device can read encrypted Mifare cards for greater security.
 When this feature is enabled, it reads the data in the cards’ designated sectors and blocks, not the UID.

 To set it up, go to Access Control > Card Setting > Contactless Smart Card interface.